NYC 2019 Weekend Artists Guide

-Thank you for your interest in FIGMENT NYC Weekend on Governors Island!
-This will guide you through the process of bringing your piece to Governors Island.
+Thank you for your interest in FIGMENT NYC Weekend on Roosevelt Island!
+This will guide you through the process of bringing your piece to Roosevelt Island.
+We're at a new venue this year so please check back here regularly for updates.

 If you have any questions about bringing your project to FIGMENT that are not addressed in this guide, please email firstname.lastname@example.org.

-Governors Island continues to renovate and to offer new services to the public, which is requiring some significant changes in how FIGMENT operates this year from previous years.
-Even if you’ve be an artist in the past, please read the following information carefully.
+As this will be our first year on Roosevelt Island, even if you’ve been an artist in the past, please read the following information carefully.
 Drop us a line at email@example.com if you have any questions.

-Just like 2017, in 2018, Governors Island will be open seven days a week.
-While this will make it much easier for artists to visit and prepare for work on the island, it has a few implications for the event that you should consider:
+Although Roosevelt Island will be open seven days a week, unlike the previous venue- it's inhabited.
+While the hours will make it much easier for artists to visit and prepare for work on the island, the fact that there are permanent residents has a few implications for the event that you should consider:

 Installation & Deinstallation Safety & Security

 FIGMENT can not supply a volunteer to guard installation sites.
-Unattended sites deemed to be unsafe by FIGMENT or Park Service staff will be removed without notice.
+Unattended sites deemed to be unsafe by FIGMENT or The Roosevelt Island Operating Corporation (RIOC) staff will be removed without notice.

 You are also advised to secure any valuable materials or tools if you leave your work site (even if the park is closed).